HobnobMancer/Rosalind_Python_Problems/README.md

 	pydocstyle
 	pylint

-Problems are culminated in two groups:
+Problems are culminated in two groups, contained in separate folders titled with their respective names:
-Python Village - introduction problems covering basic Python concepts (dinstriguished by file names starting with INIn when 'n' is a number)
-Python Stronghold - more complex problems, with a biological context requiring the solver to identify the necessary Python elements needed to solve the problem
+Python Village - introduction problems covering basic Python concepts Python Stronghold - more complex problems, with a biological context requiring the solver to identify the necessary Python elements needed to solve the problem